 - 1. How is the curriculum matched to individual pupils' needs? - 2.
 How will parents know how their child is doing? - 3.
 What training do Academy staff have in teaching and supporting children and young people with SEND? - 4.
 How will parents be involved in discussions about and planning for their child's education? - 5.
-How can the Academy help parents to support their child's learning? - 6.
+How can the Academy help parent to support their child's learning? - 6.
 What support can pupils receive while taking tests and exams?

-Information about early identification and assessment
+Information about Early Identification and Assessment